 You probably wonder about the background of the translation.
 When translating a modern game into Latin, there are many elements to consider, and different decisions would have led to very different versions of the text.

-I opted for creating a simple Latin text that could be understood by the largest number of readers.
+I opted for creating a simple Latin text that the largest number of readers could understand.

 Here are some of the questions that I asked myself while working on the current translation:

 - Accessibility: should we aim for historical accuracy when choosing the vocabulary, or is the priority to ensure that less confident Latin speakers find the text understandable?

 - Authenticity: where a modern word does not have a classic equivalent, should we use existing classical vocabulary to make up for it?
 Are we looking at Neolatin examples?
 Or should we create a neologism in Latin?

 A note on the choice of words: I consulted mostly the Pliny original and worked with various dictionaries, particularly the Neo-Latin Lexicon and Vicipaedia.
 I also took inspiration from Joan Lluís Vives, Ioannes Lodovicus Vives noster.
 I read with interest his ‘Ludus Chartarum seu Foliorum’ in Linguae Latinae Exercitatio, but I am not going to claim any of his eloquence actually stuck to me, pro dolor!

 - Cultural bias: where there is no Latin equivalent and there is a notable difference in vocabulary choice in the other versions of the game - mostly between English and Catalan, but also considering German and French, what is the best compromise to make sure speakers of different modern languages can understand the text?

 A balanced approach worked best in most cases, but I aimed to make the text accessible for as many users as possible, even if it often meant the outcome would be less “authentic” – a concept which is anyway a source of difficulties and with which I am not particularly happy.